NiclO1337/pp1-strawberry-lovers/README.md

 ### Lighthouse testing

 Used lighthouse to test performance, accessibility, best practices and search engine optimization of the website.
-Each page was tested individually and have various scores.
+Each page was tested individually and had various scores.

 #### Main page